 - Step 3.
 Check the partner unviersities available.
 Ensure the semester dates at the schools you are interested in do not conflict with SBS semester dates.

-See available exchange places for fall 2021 semester (18 Kb)
+See available exchange places for Spring 2023 semester (18 Kb)

 - Step 4.
 Select up to five (5) universities and submit your application online.